Ashenafi-Bancha/Final-Project-1/docs/srs.md

 - **FR04**: The system shall allow users to manage and update their personal profiles.
 - **FR05**: The system shall allow donors to view their donation history.

+### B. Campaign Creation and Management
+- **FR06**: The system shall allow visitors and registered users to view fundraising campaigns.
+- **FR07**: The system shall allow users to share campaign links via social media and messaging platforms

 ## 2.4.2.
 Non-Functional Requirements
 ### 2.4.3.1.
 User Interface and Human Factors